Rodizs/Flappy-bird/README.md

 # Flappy-bird
-Famous Flappy Bird with Vanilla Javascript
+This is a simpler version of the game Flappy Bird, using only HTML, CSS and Javascript